Ramanan1405/amazon-q/README.md

 # Women Entrepreneurs Marketplace

-A simple web and mobile application for women entrepreneurs to sell homemade products.
+A simple mobile application for women entrepreneurs to sell homemade products.

 ## Features